 Moody's Investors Service has assigned National Bank of Fujairah (NBF) a deposit rating of Baa1/Prime-2 with a BCA (baseline credit assessment) of ba1.
 All ratings carry a stable outlook.

-NBF's standalone BCA reflects (1) solid capitalisation metrics underpinned by stable profitability and (2) solid liquidity and funding metrics despite rapid asset growth.
+NBF's standalone BCA reflects (1) sound capitalisation metrics underpinned by solid profitability and (2) stable liquidity and funding metrics despite rapid asset growth.

 Standard and Poor’s (S&P)

 S&P assigned NBF BBB+/A-2 rating, which reflects NBF's business and financial profiles and anticipation that NBF remains a conservatively managed niche bank in UAE’s trade finance and business banking markets.

 The long term rating benefits from two notches of uplift, reflecting S&P's view of moderately high likelihood that NBF would receive timely and sufficient extraordinary government support in the event of need.

 International credit rating agency, Capital Intelligence, has affirmed the Group's financial ratings as Stable, citing its good asset quality, solid capital adequacy ratio, sound profitability and good liquidity.

 NBF's long term FCR (Foreign Currency Rating) has been maintained at "A-"since 2008, reflecting the Bank’s good management, sound financials and support from the UAE government.